 1962 I am born in Leamington Spa, Warwickshire, and emerge from the womb saying, ‘Someone lead me to cake.’

 1973-78 I make life difficult for teachers and spend many lessons standing outside the classroom gurning through the window.
 Caring foster parents do their best to train me, taking advice from lion tamers and snake charmers.
-At times, I communicate with the foster parents only by writing them angst-filled poems and posting them on a pinboard.
+I write terrible poems.

 1978-80 Spurning a place at school to do A levels in a fit of being-sixteen, I train at Warwickshire College to become a medical secretary.